PoCInnovation/Pool2025/P2P/day04/README.md

   - Go to [Sepolia faucet](https://sepolia-faucet.com/), enter your wallet address and start earning some ETH.
     - Unfortunatly to prevent from bot to drain the faucet, it's long and you can't earn ETH infinitly.
-    - Just ask us to send you some ETH on the discord server.
+    - If you have some issue with the faucet, just ask us to send you some ETH on the discord server.

   The faucet is a website that allows you to get fake cryptocurrency, in our case, ETH on the `Sepolia testnet`.
 You need to have ETH to deploy your contracts.